frogCaller/pwnagotchi-rover/README.md

 # Pwnagotchi Rover
 ![](images/pwnagotchiRover.jpeg)

 Hack with style and transform your pwnagotchi sidekick into a cyber deck rover!
 This project is all about DIY fun, where we're shaking up the Pwnagotchi game by throwing it together with a cyber deck on wheels.
-Let's even incorporate ChatGPT into the mix, turning your rover into an intelligent conversational companion that adds a whole new dimension to your hacking endeavors.
+Let's even incorporate ChatGPT into the mix, turning your rover into an intelligent conversational companion.

+Before you begin with this project, it is recommended that you have prior experience building a Pwnagotchi.
+Having familiarity with Pwnagotchi setups can significantly enhance your installation and configuration process.
+If you are new to Pwnagotchi, we recommend checking out the [Pwnagotchi](https://pwnagotchi.ai/installation/) site and following the installation guide to get acquainted with the basics.
 > Remember to use your Pwnagotchi responsibly and in compliance with ethical standards and legal regulations.
 Happy hacking!
 # Bill of Materials
 (x1) [Raspberry Pi Zero WH](https://amzn.to/49mZVxC)<br />
 (x1) [Raspberry Pi 3](https://amzn.to/3Ov69Dm)<br />